Developer experience

 Introduction

-The intent of this guide is to give you, as a developer, an introduction to Bloomreach Content and help you get up and running.
-It focuses on a technical developer audience and on the SaaS version of Bloomreach Content.
+This guide aims to introduce you to Bloomreach content as a developer and help you get up and running.
+It focuses on a technical developer audience and the SaaS version of Bloomreach Content.

 📘